 CHANGES IN THE ENVIRONMENT

 Then I think back to the Maasai village I had the privilege of working in back in 2006.
 The Maasai people have historically been nomadic.
 They wander through large regions of Tanzania and Kenya.
-They move around this area subsisting off their cattle herds.
+They move around this area subsisting on their cattle herds.
 But the world around them is changing.
-The land mass on which they wander is shrinking.
+The landmass on which they wander is shrinking.
 If they don’t adapt to changes the people group will die.

 I joined an organization that adopted a village.
-This organization impressed me because they had a long-term commitment to helping a specific village.
-A commitment not to teach them our ways, but rather, ways in which the Maasai could adapt to the world changing around them, ways in which they could continue being Maasai, but with cleaner water and more options for food supply and income.
+This organization impressed me because it had a long-term commitment to helping a specific village.
+A commitment not to teach them our ways, but rather, ways in which the Maasai could adapt to the world-changing around them, ways in which they could continue being Maasai, but with cleaner water and more options for food supply and income.

 WHAT IS REINVENTION